ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 This service optimizes performance and ensures availability and security for applications with the F5 BIG-IP Virtual Edition (VE).
 For more information, see [Managing F5 on IBM Cloud](../services/managing_f5.html).

-### Fortinet on IBM Cloud
+### FortiGate Security Appliance on IBM Cloud

 This service deploys an HA-pair of FortiGate Security Appliance (FSA) 300 series devices that can provide firewall, routing, NAT, and VPN services to protect the public network connection to your environment.
-For more information, see [Managing Fortinet on IBM Cloud](../services/managingfsa.html).
+For more information, see [Managing FortiGate Security Appliance on IBM Cloud](../services/managingfsa.html).

+### FortiGate Virtual Appliance on IBM Cloud

+This service deploys an HA-pair of FortiGate Virtual Appliances that can allow you to reduce risk by implementing critical security controls within your virtual infrastructure.
+For more information, see [Managing FortiGate Virtual Appliance on IBM Cloud](../services/managingfortinetvm.html).

 ### Zerto on IBM Cloud